Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

-Stay as active as possible.
-Even the mildest forms of activity might be too exhausting for some people who have pulmonary hypertension.
-For others, moderate exercise such as walking might be beneficial — especially when done during oxygen therapy.
-But first, talk to your doctor about specific exercise restrictions.
+- Stay as active as possible and manage weight.
+Even mild forms activity might be too exhausting for some people who have pulmonary hypertension.
+For others, moderate exercise, such as walking, might be helpful — especially when done during oxygen therapy.
+Your health care team can help you plan an appropriate exercise program.

 Preparing for an appointment

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
+Here's some information to help you get ready for your appointment.

 What you can do